 Janine Cashin – Administration

 Janine spent 20 years working in the textile industry.
 In 2013 Janine wanted a complete career change and joined the Boat Building Academy.
-In addition to general administration, Janine deals with the short course programme, events, answering enquiries, taking bookings and organising accommodation.
+Janine is responsible for the administration of all courses, answering enquiries, taking bookings and organising accommodation.

 George Kingsley - Administration

 George worked for a local newspaper before joining the academy in February 2018, he studied Media and Film studies at university.
 A keen writer, he contributes to several websites and runs his own film-related blog.

 Geoff Barrett – Bookkeeping

 Geoff worked in electronics manufacturing for 30 years, mostly in production planning and integrating and supporting accounting and manufacturing systems.
 Geoff joined the Academy in November 2015 and works two days per week.

 Rob grew up around water, his father runs a fish farm on the River Kennet, but had never sailed.
 Over the years Rob covered almost every job on the farm, including working with green oak and making bridges and jetties.
 Wanting to master a craft, Rob attended the Academy’s boat building class of March 2012.
 One of his many accomplishments while on the course was to grow a vegetable garden on the Small Machine Shop roof.
 After leaving the course Rob managed and maintained a private estate until he joined the Academy as full time Machinist in August 2017.
 His hobbies include camping, walking, swimming, playing the guitar and bushcraft.

 Steve Hewins – Technician